ginnox/CanalNetworkDocs/DivisionBoxDesign/DivisionBoxDesign.md

 ![[dsfs]](Images/Image%20006.png)

 *Typical table report generated for the design of a division box.*

+Where:

+- all symbols in the dimension table are defined in the below drawings

+- W1, H1 are the notch opening dimensions to the branch canal

+- W2, H2 are the notch opening dimensions to the continuing canal

 Note: The above results are for a two way divison box, where a parent canal feeds water to a branch canal, and a continuing canal.
 Where merged nodes exist, the division box is a three way structure.
 In such cases, an other line of results is generated indicating dimensions for outlet to the remaining branch canal.